SecurityTokenStandard/EIP-Spec/README.md

 This specification will increase adoption by allowing standardization and therefore lower cost of off-chain processes needed to fulfill compliance requirements.

 These off-chain processes are required because the current state of blockchain technology cannot provide guarantees that all the actions of a security issuer are compliant.
-This standard therefore is limited to providing the possibility for on-chain enforcement of investor actions such as trading.
+This standard therefore is limited to providing the possibility for on-chain enforcement of certain investor actions.

 This standard is meant to be a foundational block upon which additional standards will be established.
-As such, we designed it to be generalizable across jurisdictions and asset classes.
+As such, it was designed to be generalizable across jurisdictions and asset classes.

 ## Requirements